 What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama calls herself an obsessional artist or an artist who does stereotypical repetition.
 Her art does not fit into one single art movement.
 Kusama calls herself an environmental artist as her art will encompass the entire space, including the walls, ceilings, and floors.
-A lot of her art is about perspective and an infinity that never ends.
+Her art is about perspective and an infinity that never ends.
+Yayoi Kusama works in various mediums, from paintings, art installations, sculptures, and writings to film.
+As her artwork is so varied, it is hard to pinpoint exactly what type of artist or art movement she is part of.

 Yayoi Kusama – The Artist

-In speaking about her polka dots she said:
+In speaking about her polka dots, she said:

 “With just one polka dot, nothing can be achieved.
 In the universe, there is the sun, the moon, the earth, and hundreds of millions of stars.
 All of us live in the unfathomable mystery and infinitude of the universe.
 Pursuing ‘philosophy of the universe’ through art under such circumstances has led me to what I call ‘stereotypical repetition.’